Counting stabiliser codes for arbitrary dimension: Counting stabilizer codes

-\end{proof} Using the decomposition of $\Tnkd$ from Sec. \ref{sec:decomposition_tnkd} we obtain the following theorem. \begin{lemma} Let $d$ be a prime power, i.e., $d=p^{m}$, where $p$ is a prime number and $m$ a positive integer.
-The total number of $[[n,k]]_{p^m}$ stabiliser codes, $\nStab{n}{k}{p^m}$ is where the Gaussian coefficient $\left[ \right]_{p_i}$ is defined as
+\end{proof} Using the decomposition of $\Tnkd$ from Sec. \ref{sec:decomposition_tnkd} we obtain the following theorem. \begin{widetext} \begin{lemma} Let $d$ be a prime power, i.e., $d=p^{m}$, where $p$ is a prime number and $m$ a positive integer.
+The total number of $[[n,k]]_{p^m}$ stabilizer codes, $\nStab{n}{k}{p^m}$ is where the Gaussian coefficient $\left[ \right]_{p_i}$ is defined as